OASIS Energy Market Information Exchange

 The OASIS Energy Market Information Exchange Technical Committee grew out of work that started before the GridEcon conference in March 2009, and has been widely discussed and disseminated.
 The TC addresses the key issue of interoperable price communication—not the determination of what a price is, rather how to communicate prices—along with a description of what is being bought or sold.

 As with all OASIS work, everything from group emails to meeting minutes to drafts to final standards will be available on the web as soon as it's produced.
+See the EMIX TC web page for details and standards produced as well as a series of Technical Notes on applications.

 Motivation